plisdku/packaging_examples/extension_vanilla/README.md

 - `src` is home to the Python packages.
 One is Python, one has a C++ extension.
 - `tests` has a smoke test.
 Try `py.test .` and see if the binary got built and all.

+If I hadn't mentioned the `.hpp` files in the manifest then they would not have been included in the sdist.
+If you want to make do without the header file when you build the extension, just put the `extern "C"` function declarations into the `.cpp` file.
+Well, it works for one file at least.
+I tried it.

 ## Goal